freqtrade/freqtrade/docs/strategy-callbacks.md

 The `order_filled()` callback may be used by strategy developer to perform specific actions based on current trade state after an order is filled.

-Assuming that your strategy need to store the high value of the candle at trade entry, this is possible with this callback as the following exemple show.
+Assuming that your strategy need to store the high value of the candle at trade entry, this is possible with this callback as the following example show.

 ``` python
 class AwesomeStrategy(IStrategy):